-Published November 6, 2017 By Adam Lowenstein
+Published November 6, 2017, Authored by Dr. Adam Lowenstein

 Migraine headaches can be unpredictable and difficult to manage.
 For those of us who are familiar with migraines, this is an understatement.
 Established migraine headache patients can discuss at incredible length the various things that they have tried to get rid of a migraine, and the difficult thing is that there are so so so many different migraine remedies and there has been no one constant thing that improves migraine pain for everyone.
 From the various different types of migraine medications to the manipulations of physical therapy and chiropractic maneuvers to less conventional options such as daith piercings and acupuncture, different things work for different people.
 The bigger problem with migraine headaches is that for many many migraine patients, none of these migraine remedies work at all.
 For many other migraine patients, the drugs that do work have such severe side effects that they are effectively not usable.